-With a green initiative, the door is open for several different service-oriented companies to gain prominence.
-These include those who focus on environmental planning, decommissioning planning, equipment sharing platforms, and environmental impact auditing.
+With a green initiative, the door is open for several service-oriented companies to gain prominence.
+These include those focusing on environmental planning, decommissioning planning, equipment-sharing platforms, and ecological impact auditing.
 Sharing platforms for construction equipment, for instance, gain a foothold in the market because there’s a push to reduce the footprint left by construction equipment.

 There are also large business opportunities for those who focus on building materials.
-There’s a strong demand for recycled materials that adhere to government guidelines, so high-quality, sustainable products are always going to be in demand within the IU industry.
+There’s a strong demand for recycled materials that adhere to government guidelines, so high-quality, sustainable products will always be in demand within the IU industry.

 Why technology is the present for sustainability

-While sustainability is going to be more prevalent in several decades’ time, it still plays an important role in today’s world.
-In an effort to combat climate change before it’s too late, governments and agencies across the world are taking a strong stance on recycling and pushing companies to go green.
+While sustainability will be more prevalent in several decades, it still plays an essential role today.
+In an effort to combat climate change before it’s too late, governments and agencies across the world are taking a solid stance on recycling and pushing companies to go green.

-As a result, it makes sense to get ahead of the curve and benefit from a sustainable approach with your business.
+As a result, it makes sense to get ahead of the curve and benefit from a sustainable approach to your business.
 With our bespoke software solutions, we can help you incorporate systems that significantly reduce your environmental impact.
-Plus if you ever feel like you’re falling behind the competition, our development on-demand services are ready to keep you on top with cutting edge technology.
+Plus, if you ever feel like you’re falling behind the competition, our development on-demand services are ready to keep you on top with cutting-edge technology.

 If you need a partner in software development, we're here to help you.